moxleydevelopment/Project-1/README.md

 ![alt text](https://i.imgur.com/XDsb4H2.png "Beginning mock up of project")

-<p>In the beggining the desired look was an exact replica of the tangible game, will all real life functionality to create a more varient experience for the user<p>
+<p>In the beggining the desired look was an exact replica of the tangible game, will all real life functionality to create a more varient experience for the user.
+Due to certian unforseen issues that plan was deviated from for a more simplistic user interface in order to provide a usable product<p>